ColinLeung-NiloCat/UnityURPUnlitScreenSpaceDecalShader/README.md

 7. (optional)edit blend mode / color, according to your needs
 8. (optional)finally make the cube as thin/small as possible to improve GPU rendering performance

-Which blend mode should I use?
+Which blend mode should I use in material inspector?
 -------------------
 Blend SrcAlpha OneMinusSrcAlpha // Traditional transparency Blend One OneMinusSrcAlpha // Premultiplied transparency